Jocelyn Sharlet

 • COM 166 Literature of the Modern Middle East

-• COM 155 Classical Islamic Literature
+• COM 155 Classical Literature of the Islamic World

 • Arabic 121-123 Advanced Arabic